AlphaOverhaul/DataOrganizer/README.md

 ## Roadmap
 * I plan to create a stand-alone version of this tool.
 So you don't need a separate backend and frontend.
 However, this will only work for one user.
-* Another planned feature is a client app in Electron.
+* Another planned feature is a client app with Electron.
 This will allow you to edit your entries and products directly in an app instead of via a browser.

 ## Support
 If you like the project, you can support it on <a href="https://github.com/AlphaOverhaul/DataOrganizer/issues">Patreon</a> :)